theooos/fp/README.rst

 Version history
 ---------------

+- 12 Dec 17:00: Fixed timing and improved outputs in Test 8.

 - 10 Dec 13:05: Published Test 8 and improved tests 5 and 6 (Test 7 stays the same).

 - 4 Dec 1:05: Published Test 6.